Store

 Shadyside Action Coalition Membership

-The Shadyside Action Coalition is an all volunteer neighborhood group that was formed over 35 years ago with a commitment to keeping a pulse on public safety issues, development proposals and public policy changes that could affect our great neighborhood.
+The Shadyside Action Coalition is a neighborhood group that was formed over 35 years ago with a commitment to keeping a pulse on public safety issues, development proposals and public policy changes that could affect our great neighborhood.
 We are able to do these things in part because of your membership.
 Let your voice be heard!
 Join the Shadyside Action Coalition today and make a commitment to your neighborhood and our community.

 Shadyside Action Coalition Donation